alenkaja00/alenkaja00/README.md

 🎓 **Double MSc in Data Science**
 *Politecnico di Milano (IT) & TU Eindhoven (NL)*
-Specialized in Machine Learning, Distributed Systems, and Software Engineering.
+Specialized in Machine Learning and Software Engineering.

 ---